JessicaQND/cits5502/research/plan.md

   * The new frontier of medicine is actual standalone medical software, which lacks concrete regulation(? verify)
     * "The first accident throws light on the problem of in-house software: many radiotherapy centres use such handcrafted software, which are not standardised and may not be thoroughly checked before clinical use.
 This was a case in which the local software had not been tested for beams filtered by internal wedge." -- derreumaux2008lessons
     * ~1987 -- 2000, approx 4000 people; "the MU calculation in-house software had not been updated to take into account the Dr increase due to beam divergence (inverse square law).
 Therefore, all isocentric patients were over-irradiated by a factor equal to [(100 þ dmax)/100]2, where dmax is a function of beam energy.
 The overexposure is estimated to be 3, 5.5 and 7%, respectively, for 6, 12 and 25 MV beams."  -- derreumaux2008lessons
+  * crumpler1997fda
+    * "The 1989 draft policy was never published as final, thus it has no legal status."
+    * "Software components of devices and software accessories to devices are themselves also devices.
+FDA's policy is that, unless separately classified, components and accessories are regulated in the same way as their "parent" devices."
+    * "One definition, adapted from FDA's written guidance, provides that "[a software] accessory is a [software] unit which is intended to be attached to or used in conjunction with another finished device, although an accessory may be sold or promoted as an independent unit."
+A second definition of "accessory" is the working definition that FDA has used over the past two years in the discussions about the agency's software policy.
+According to this definition, a software accessory to a medical device either accepts data from the user and modifies it for input to a medical device, or takes data from a medical device and modifies it for presentation to the user"
+    * "For unclassified computer products that are not components or accessories to anotherdevice, the 1989 draft policy proposed several exemptions from FDA regulations.
+For example, computer products that are either general purpose, developed for personal or local institutional use, intended for teaching, or intended for nonclinical research are all exempted from active regulation."
+    * "Some specific examples of software accessories include alpha fetoprotein (AFP) calculator, radiation therapy treatment planning software, intraocular lens power calculator, digital imaging and image conversion software, picture archiving and communication system, pacemaker rate response factor calculator, EEG and ECG waveform analysis software, hemodialysis calculator, and corrective shoe orthosis software (exempted).

 * Conclusion; will history repeat?